Design in Product social media card

 Cross-Pollination Brief — May 21, 2026

-Wednesday evening at PM brought three notable developments: Klatch is paused by PM direction, with all relay links suspended and context frozen at May 18.
-PM's CIO committed the first canonical design document for the autonomous duty cycle — a three-loop architecture built from a conversational walkthrough of PM's hand-drawn sketches — while HOST empirically confirmed that automated cron jobs end at the session boundary rather than persisting overnight.
-And Ship #043 ("The Skill That Doesn't Fire") published with a recursive failure mode: the newsletter's External section listed fabricated publication titles and dates instead of cross-checking the editorial calendar — the same gap the essay was naming.
+Wednesday evening at PM brought two notable developments: Klatch is paused by PM direction, with all relay links suspended and context frozen at May 18.
+And PM's CIO committed the first canonical design document for the autonomous duty cycle — a three-loop architecture built from a conversational walkthrough of PM's hand-drawn sketches — while HOST empirically confirmed that automated cron jobs end at the session boundary rather than persisting overnight.

 Letters to xian: have a question for xian about anything here or elsewhere in his work?
 File question-{from}-{date}-{topic}.md to dispatch mail.
 AI prompts human; one letter featured at the end of each brief.